katiepestotnik/bookmark-app-backend/README.md

 ## Bookmark Backend
-This project serves as a simple backend designed to work "Bookmark" application .
+This project serves as a simple backend designed to work "Bookmark'd" application .
 This server receives "Bookmark" entries.

 List of Dependencies
 * Cors